Car Insurance for First-time Buyers

 When purchasing car insurance, you’ll have to decide the type of coverage you want for your vehicle.
 Each type of car insurance coverage is designed to financially protect you for different situations — coverages span from protecting you, your passengers, other people, damage to others’ property (like their car) and damage to your vehicle.

 Your insurance agent can help you decide which coverages are best for you, so don’t hesitate to ask questions to ensure you understand how you’re protected.
 Take a look at common car insurance coverages to better understand your options.

 It’s also a good idea to take the time to evaluate your insurance needs periodically.
 You may need more or less auto coverage depending on certain life changes.
 For instance:

 - Did you just get married?

 - Did you buy a house or a new car?

 - Did you retire?

-Big life changes like these are great times to review your insurance policy to make sure your needs are being properly met.
+Big life changes like these are great times to review your policy to make sure your needs are being properly met when buying car insurance.

 Did you know that almost every single state legally requires you to carry car insurance?
 Though your state probably requires a minimum amount of liability insurance, keep in mind, the legal requirements they set are typically not enough to cover serious damages to a vehicle or more severe injuries.
 So you’ll want to research how much coverage you may want on top of the state requirements.